 Old movie fans will be disappointed.
-This is not a review of, or the announcement Unknown-4of a remake of, the great old Spencer Tracey movie by the same name.
+This is not a review of, or the announcement of a remake of, the great old Spencer Tracey movie by the same name.
 It was redone once as Always starring Richard Dreyfus, Holly Hunter, and John Goodman but this article is not about that either.
 (Be a little patient, please.
 You’re gonna have to wade through a couple paragraphs of me telling some folks and their place how great they are.
 It will be worth reading, and then I’ll get to the story).

 Despite the confusing name, this story is about a guy I met named, “Joe.”